Boot a Portable VirtualBox from USB

 How much USB storage do I need?

-Base install is ~100 MB; additional space depends on your VM images and files.
+The base setup is around 100 MB, but additional space depends on the size and number of your VM images and any associated files.

 What should I do if VirtualBox freezes or becomes unresponsive?

-• Reduce allocated CPUs or RAM to avoid overload.
+• Reduce the number of allocated CPUs or RAM for the VM.

 • Check logs under File > Preferences > Log for errors.